wcfrobert/wcfrobert.github.io/_posts/2023-08-22-AISC-fundamentals.markdown

 When the load orientation is completely horizontal or vertical, the ICR location reside on a line connecting CoG and ICR (this covers most cases).
 However, when the load orientation isn't 0 or 90 degrees, the search space for ICR is two dimensional and implementation becomes much more challenging.

-Rather than searching the 2-D plane using brute force or using generic optimization algorithms.
-There exists an iterative method that converges on ICR within 3 or 4 iterations. **Brandt's method** is fast and efficient, and it is what AISC uses to construct their design tables.
+Rather than searching the 2-D plane using brute force or some generic optimization strategy, there exists a physics-informed iterative method that converges on ICR within 3 or 4 iterations. **Brandt's method** is fast and efficient, and it is what AISC uses to construct their design tables.
 [You can read the paper here.](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups) It's incredibly short and concise, or as the author puts it in the concluding remark:

 > "In any problem to be solved by iteration, one can hope for 1.)
 A good place to start and 2.)
 An efficient algorithm for improving each successive trial.
 The procedure presented appears to offer both of these characteristics"

 The three key insights presented by Brandt's method is summarized below:

-**(1) Elastic method also has a center of rotation and it can be found deterministically**
+**Insight #1: Elastic method also has a center of rotation and can be readily calculated**

 Let $$(x_o, y_o)$$ be the coordinate of bolt group centroid, the coordinate for the elastic center of rotation (ECR) is $$(x_o +a_x,  y_o+a_y)$$: